modelreg/modelreg/README.md

 * Access via QR code will also give you the ability to notify the owner if you found a model

-This will be targeted towards recular RC clubs / plane owners, RC drone and racing clubs etc, as they do have similar requirements/problems.
+This will be targeted towards regular RC clubs / plane owners, RC drone and racing clubs etc, as they do have similar requirements/problems.

 The goal is to show to the government bodies that there is already a system in